 Sear the Meat

 Remove the meat from the smoker and cover it with aluminum foil to keep it warm.
-Then, heat a cast iron skillet over high heat or turn up your grill to 400 degrees F and sear each side of the meat for 1-2 minutes.
-This adds a nice crust to the outside.
+Then, heat a cast iron skillet over high heat or turn up your grill to 400 degrees F and sear each side of the meat for 1-2 minutes to add a nice crust to the outside.

 Slice and Serve